wp-plugins/paid-memberships-pro-for-wp-courseware/readme.txt

 2. This is the actual configuration screen where you can select courses that will be associated with a particular membership level

 == Changelog ==

+= 1.1 =
+* Fixed bug that wouldn’t allow for courses to be enrolled if the membership level ID was > 10

 = 1.0 =
 * Initial release